rclone/rclone/docs/content/onedrive.md

 ### OneDrive for Business ###

-There is experimental support for OneDrive for Business.
+There is additional support for OneDrive for Business.
 Select "b" when ask
 ```
 Choose OneDrive account type?